erjank/teaching/novice.md

     they don't know, i.e., they don't yet know what the key ideas in the domain are or how they relate.
-They reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.
-One sign that someone is a novice is that their questions aren't even wrong.
+They reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar[^1].

-    FIXME: provide explanation of what "not even wrong" means or give an example.

-    FIXME: footnote pointing to motivation chapter about how important it is not to shame novices for their lack of understanding.

 2. A _[competent practitioner](GLOSSARY.md#competent-practitioner)_
     is someone who has a mental model that's good enough for everyday